-MailChimp's Product Recommendations feature uses individual subscriber purchase data to prioritize and promote your store's relevant products.
-Add recommended products to your campaigns and automations to increase revenue and encourage repeat purchases.
+Mailchimp's personalized product recommendations feature uses individual contact purchase data to prioritize and promote your store's relevant items.
+Add recommended products to your emails to increase revenue and encourage repeat purchases.

-After you connect your store and turn on e-commerce link tracking, purchase data will be pushed back to your account each time one of your subscribers clicks a link in your campaign and makes a purchase.
+After you connect your store and turn on e-commerce tracking in your email, purchase data is pushed back to your account each time one of your contacts clicks a link and makes a purchase.
 Mailchimp analyzes this data to identify and rank up to 10 unique product recommendations for each contact.
 You can then add these recommendations to regular and automated emails.

 Personalized recommendations pull from your entire catalog and work best with a lot of e-commerce data.
 To use personalized recommendations, we require your store to maintain the following, at minimum.

 - 10 products

 - 50 customers